 When a customer wants to move their account from one firm to another, the transfer happens through ACATS (Automated Customer Account Transfer Service).
-The timeline and procedures are governed by FINRA Rule 11870, and this process is frequently tested on the exam.
+FINRA's customer-account-transfer requirements set strict deadlines for validation and delivery, and this process is frequently tested on the exam.

 What You'll Learn